these problems directly impact the audio and/or picture

 See also rectification, below.

-circuit feeds its switching noise back into
+circuit feeds its switching noise back into the power

 audio amplifiers - especially as they get old.

 by loose or dirty mechanical connection; even caused by

 such seemingly innocent devices as pushing a wire into

 a captive wire slot in a switch instead of properly screwing

 the wire down securely under the connection screw plate.